lisefrac/redtrilliumgardens.com/content/buy-plants.md

 If the plant is on our ["What We're Growing for 2024"](/posts/whats-growing-2024/) list, then you may **reserve** plants.
 Please note, as always, that everything depends on the vagaries of growing plants, and we cannot 100% guarantee that we can get you that plant this year.

 Given this, we don't require payment until we actually deliver the plant.
 It just wouldn't be fair to you otherwise!

+## "What forms of payment do you accept?"

+I accept cash, Venmo, and now credit cards! (via Square).

 ## "Why so few plants?"